daviddarnes/david.darn.es/_posts/2016-05-10-jekyll-conf-lightening-talk.md

 What about contacting your users, or people who have bought products from your site?
 Yeah, we could use Disqus, but what about on a one-to-one basis?
 Well we can achieve that with Formspree, which is a really easy way to add contact forms to pretty much any site.
 I've even created a tutorial online that you can use, just follow the link in the slides.

-so let's round things up we've got templating and pay generation hosting an 2:40 SSL Certificates ecommerce site search and contact forms 2:47 but some of you might be thinking so what they've you know I know all these 2:52 tools already 2:53 you're not really telling me anything new 2:57 will think 2:57 all these tools allow you to build a lot of things you can do so much with what 3:04 we have online that you know the world is our oyster we can kind of build 3:08 anything we like with no very much work 3:12 but also I'm pretty grateful that these tools even exists 3:16 so thank you to those people who have made all these sorts of tools and helped 3:21 me to build things every day 3:26 I'd like to thank you for watching and I'd like to thank loud cannon for 3:30 allowing me to talk at this conference as I said the links are in the slides 3:35 I'll be tweeting out this slide on the day and you can find me on the links 3:41 below 3:42 thank you again
+So let's round things up.
+We've got templating and page generation, hosting, an SSL certificate, ecommerce, site search and contact forms.
+But some of you might be thinking…

+> So what, I've known about these tools already.
+You're not really telling me anything new

+Well thinking about it.
+All these tools allow you to build a lot of things.
+You can do so much with what we have online, the world is our oyster we can build anything we like with not a lot.
+I'm also pretty grateful that these tools even exist.
+So thank you to those people who have made all these tools and help me to build things every day, and I'd like to thank you for watching… (reading).